djlacavera21/nyano.org/README.md

 ## installation
 npm install
 ## Desktop wallet
-See [linux-desktop](linux-desktop/) for an Electron-based starter wallet and miner.
+See [linux-desktop](linux-desktop/) for an Electron-based desktop wallet and miner.
+The app now includes seed management and network selection on the settings page.

 ```
 cd linux-desktop